Are you fascinated by new technologies and want to make a dent in the universe?

-This is a fascinating read for anyone interested in blockchain and the cryptocurrency based economy.
-According to the author, George Gilder, Google is not an indestructible company and it will fade into the annals of tech history, as a mammoth that refused to change when faced by competitors using blockchain.
+This is a fascinating read for anyone interested in blockchain and the cryptocurrency-based economy.
+According to the author, George Gilder, Google is not an indestructible company and it will fade into the annals of tech history as a mammoth that refused to change when faced with competitors using blockchain.

-The “free” content model, fueled by revenue coming from advertising is not going to survive over the next decade, which will create space for many innovations in terms of how we consume and produce content.
+The “free” content model, fueled by revenue coming from advertising, will not survive over the next decade, which will create space for many innovations in terms of how we consume and produce content.

-It’s a fascinating read and it enables you to grasp the vastness of today’s tech world, and perhaps give you an inspiration about how to change it yourself.
+It’s a fascinating read, and it enables you to grasp the vastness of today’s tech world, and perhaps gives you inspiration about how to change it yourself.

-The most successful CEO’s read one book a week on average, which translates to 50 – 60 books per year.
-These are mostly non-fiction titles written to help them understand the business world better and then bend the reality to their will.
+The most successful CEOs read one book a week on average, which translates to 50 – 60 books per year.
+These are mostly non-fiction titles written to help them understand the business world better and then bend reality to their will.

 It’s always great to do what other successful people are doing.
-But you might be wondering how will you ever find enough time to read a book a week.
+But you might wonder how will you ever find enough time to read a book a week.
 There are many ways to do that:

 - Develop a reading habit

 Do whatever it takes to stay ahead of the curve because the world of technology is a place where things are changing more rapidly than anywhere.